 You shall comply with following requirements in order to use some of the Company Products offering virtual reality games and services:

-You warrant that you and minors (in case the ticket is purchased for the minors) are in good health (both physical and mental) and free from any medical conditions.
+You warrant that you and minors (in case the ticket is purchased for the minors) are in good health (both physical and mental) and free from any medical conditions, including but not limited to

+Epilepsy and similar seizure disorders;

+Having implanted pacemakers;

+Deafness or severe hearing loss;

+Broken leg or arm and wearing casts;

+Being a wheelchair user;

+Heart condition;

+Pregnancy;

+Any other serious illness that is capable of hindering your ability to participate in the gaming events.

 You acknowledge and agree that use of virtual reality products may affect adversely in case of pregnancy and thus you warrant that you are not more than [insert months here] months’ pregnant.
 (Applicable in case of women)

-You have not consumed any liquor, drugs or other narcotics substance.
+You have not consumed any liquor, drugs (including prescription drugs if you do not have a prescription from a valid medical professional for the same, which may be required to be produced at the Company Premise) or other narcotics substance, at the time of entering the Company Premise and shall not carry such substances during your presence at the Company Premise.

 The Company at its sole discretion, reserves the right to selectively apply the requirements laid down in Clause 10.1 above to the virtual reality games and other services offered in Company Products.
 You agree and acknowledge that the above requirements may or may not apply to all the Company Products offering virtual reality games and services.

+The Company shall not be responsible for your failure to disclose any medical condition laid down in Clause 10.1.1 above, to the relevant staff members at the Company Premise, prior to issuance of a ticket for a gaming event.
+Further, the Company shall have no liability to refund the ticket amount to you in the event that it is found that you failed to disclose your medical condition at the time of purchasing the ticket.

+Reservation of right of entry

+The Company reserves the right to refuse entrance to anyone found to be in violation of the terms of this Agreement.
+Further, at its discretion, the Company shall have the right to conduct temperature checks on all players and visitors seeking entry to the Company Premise using thermal temperature scanners, and to refuse entry to any player/visitor found to have a temperature above normal human temperature.

+The Company reserves the right to request players / visitors to leave the Company Premise if they are found to be in violation of any of the terms of this Agreement, or any other rules communicated to the players and visitors on their entry into the Company Premise.
+FURTHER, THE COMPANY RESERVES THE RIGHT TO REQUEST PLAYERS/VISITORS TO EXIT THE COMPANY PREMISE IF THEY ARE FOUND TO BE EXBITING KNOWN SYMPTOMS OF COVID-19.

 Severability

 If any part of the Terms of Use are determined to be invalid or unenforceable pursuant to Applicable Laws of India, including, but not limited to, the warranty disclaimers and liability limitations set forth above, then the invalid or unenforceable provision will be deemed to be superseded by a valid, enforceable provision that most closely matches the intent of the original provision and the remainder of the Terms of Use shall continue in effect.